cavo789/blog/blog/2023/11/04/docker-joomla/index.md

   [...]
 ```

+(We will not be restarting our Docker containers yet.
+For the time being, the kingsbridge name will not be taken into account.
+For this to be the case, we would need to launch `docker compose down` followed by `docker compose up --detach`, but let us wait a little longer before doing so.)

 ## Docker images

 If you are curious, you can run the `docker image list` command to get the list of Docker images already downloaded on your machine.